rcazzara/seldovia/_people/Waterbury_Family.md

 **Marion WATERBURY Collier** was born April 18, 1936, in Seldovia, Alaska.
 She married Louis Collier .
-They built, owned and operated "The Centurion", a restaurant on Seldovia’s Main Street.
+They built, owned and operated "The Centurion", a restaurant on Seldoviaâ€™s Main Street.

 **Axenia Lulu QUIJANCE Waterbury,** born 1953 in Seattle, Washington, was daughter of **Alfred** and **Margaret Shugak Quijance** and the wife